 - Yorkshire Terrier.

-Treatment options for this condition need to be swift because by the time it is diagnosed the puppy is already in danger of death.
-Otherwise and so long as the condition is detected before 18 weeks of age, this is thought of as one of the easier to treat heart conditions that your puppy might be born with.
+Treatment options for this condition must be swift because the puppy is already in danger of death by the time it is diagnosed.
+Otherwise, and so long as the disease is detected before 18 weeks of age, this is considered one of the easier-to-treat heart conditions your puppy might be born with.

 Surgery is almost always…

-The end goal and your veterinary surgeon will want you to undertake it as soon as you possibly can.
-For every second that the pup has not had the procedure he becomes more and more at risk.
-It is a fairly simple procedure during which a duct occluder is fitted to the offending ventricle/ This allows the vein to open and close as normal and rights the problem.
-The vet may want to keep your pet in overnight or even for a few days, just to make sure the operation has been a success.
+Your veterinary surgeon will want you to undertake the end goal as soon as possible.
+Every second the pup has not had the procedure, he becomes more and more at risk.
+It is a reasonably simple procedure during which a duct occluder is fitted to the offending ventricle/ This allows the vein to open and close as usual and rights the problem.
+The vet may want to keep your pet overnight or even for a few days to ensure the operation has succeeded.

 Dogs who have undergone surgery…

-For this disease have a high survival rate and, as far as we can tell, it does not affect the length of life the dog will live, nor the quality of it, thereafter.
+This disease has a high survival rate, and, as far as we can tell, it does not affect the length of life the dog will live, nor the quality of it, after that.
 The only problem with this treatment option is the cost of surgeons to operate and recovery care or medications, which can all slowly add up.

-Now will a dog that has been diagnosed with Patent Ductus Arteriosus be eligible for coverage?
+Now will a dog diagnosed with Patent Ductus Arteriosus be eligible for coverage?

 No, probably not.
-But chances are you probably have another pet or two at home who could benefit from having this type of coverage in place.
-You yourself could benefit as well because if one of these “other” pets does develop an illness or is injured, having a quality insurance policy in place could save you thousands!
+But chances are you likely have another pet or two at home who could benefit from this coverage.
+You could also help because if one of these “other” pets develops an illness or is injured, having a quality insurance policy could save you thousands!

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.